-Today’s recipe from our favourite clinical nutritionist and new mum Rosie Eyre (congratulations!), comes with a good dose of information on why it’s good for, as well as delicious!
+Today’s recipe from our favourite clinical nutritionist Rosie Eyre, comes with a good dose of information on why it’s good for, as well as delicious!
 Find this and more delicious, nutritious recipes in her latest eBook Vitamin Sea.

 This is the most wonderfully simple dish.
 All you do is place all ingredients in a tray and bake in the oven for 25 minutes.
 Something that is fuss free and designed to be an easy dish for any night of the week.
 Rich with omega 3-boosting salmon, that offers brilliant anti-inflammatory properties and a dose of essential good fats.
 Sweet potato can boost immunity due to its beta-carotene content which converts to vitamin A in the body.
 Cooked in creamy antioxidant-rich coconut milk with immune-boosting shitake mushrooms and seasoned with curry spice to make this dish alive, topped with iron-rich spinach to add great diversity and extra fibre to help with digestion.
 A well balanced and filling dish that will take the fuss out of cooking.

 400g sweet potato, chopped into 1 cm cubes, skins left on

 2 garlic cloves, minced

 1 tsp sugar/raw honey

 200ml (1/2 tin) water

 2 cups baby spinach

 Preheat oven to 200c.
 In a large deep roasting tin add sweet potatoes and shitake mushrooms, minced garlic, curry powder, sugar, soy and mix well with hands until all vegetables are covered.